pognetwork/specification/specification/styleguide.md

-# Style Guide (Work in progress)
+# Style Guide

 ## Specification/PIPs

 - **Write in plain english**
   Everyone should be able to comprehend the specification.
 Try to prevent writing in mathematical notation when it is possible to express in simple language.
+MathJax syntax is supported, but should only be used where actually required.
 - **Document history**
   Changes should be communicated clearly and documentation about the start and updates of the network be kept.
 This doesn't apply to changes prior to publishing `PIP-2 Whitepaper`
 - **Visualization**